Ryagg/ms1-coffee-maestro/README.md

 #### Expectation: being able to easily contact support

 - Requirement: provide user with several options to contact support and make them easy to find
+- Implementation: the contact page provides the user both with the necessary data to contact support per phone, mail or letter and a form he/she can fill out and submit.

 #### Expectation: being able to quickly navigate the page

 - Requirement: offer a navbar like users have learned to expect from websites
+- Implementation: The navbar is positioned at the top of the site and is clearly labelled.

 #### Expectation: being able to view evaluations from other customers

 - Requirement: Collect feedback from customers.
 Place it on the site where it can be easily spotted.
+- Implementation: the bottom of the landing page features quotes from the (fictive) customers.

 #### Expectation: being able to gift courses

 - Requirement: Create vouchers and make them work within payment processing
+- Implementation: not yet implemented.

 #### Expectation: learning how make speciality coffees

 - Requirement: include appropriate content about coffee preparation in all courses
+-Implementation: each course features the preparation of speciality coffees which grow more complex with each course.

 #### Expectation: finding an affordable, certified barista course

 - Requirement: become SCA certified.
 Use SEO so that potential customers can find out about the course.
+- Implementation: the most advanced course is SCA-certified, new courses with certification will be offered and - rudimentary - SEO is used.

 ## **Design**